devilry/devilry-django/not_for_deploy/docs/developer/devilry_api.rst

 Period admin
 ============
-**Coming soon**
 The assignment period admin api will list all assignments which a period admin has access to.
 In addition to that a period admin will also be able to:

 - Create an assignment with anonimization mode off.
 - update all properties except anonimization mode.
-- Delete an assignment if there is no child content other than basic initialization content, for instance a period admin should not be able to delete an assignment if there is a comment on a feedback set.
+- Delete an assignment (**Coming soon**) if there is no child content other than basic initialization content, for instance a period admin should not be able to delete an assignment if there is a comment on a feedback set.

 Other features that we should consider: